an ache like evening, like claustro-

 your vocal chords have vanished in the night.

 look at you.

 you let loose a cough like living. it echoes in the canyon of your loneliness.

 calling you home for once & for good.

 i digress. i have lost the thread.

 my brother, we have swimming to do.

-Whit Denton is a junior Comparative Literature from Verona, New Jersey.
-Generally, he likes reading/writing fiction, good sandwiches, & the music of Bruce Springsteen.
-I promise you he is trying his very best right now despite what they say about him.
+Heather Denton is a junior Comparative Literature from Verona, New Jersey.
+Generally, she likes reading/writing fiction, good sandwiches, & the music of Bruce Springsteen.
+I promise you she is trying her very best right now despite what they say about her.